Project-Silicium/WoA-Guides/Mu-Tegra/General/Boot.md

 ## Getting UEFI

 Let's begin with getting the UEFI Boot Image. <br />
-Compile a UEFI Image, Follow [this](https://github.com/Robotix22/Mu-Tegra/blob/main/Building.md) Guide to compile a UEFI Image.
+Compile a UEFI Image, follow [this](https://github.com/Robotix22/Mu-Tegra/blob/main/Building.md) Guide to compile a UEFI Image.

 ## UEFI Chainload

 Once you compiled UEFI you get two output Files: `Mu-<Device Codename>.elf` and `UEFILoader.efi`. <br />
 If your Device has Disabled Secure Boot Place `UEFILoader.efi` in `\EFI\BOOT\` as `BOOTARM.EFI`. <br />
-Other wise if Your Device does have Secure Boot Place Golden Keys on the USB Drive and name `UEFILoader.efi` to `boot.efi` on Root. <br />
+Otherwise, if Your Device does have Secure Boot Place Golden Keys on the USB Drive and name `UEFILoader.efi` to `boot.efi` on Root. <br />
 Once that is Done Place the Output ELF File as `UEFI.elf` on the Root of your USB Drive. <br />
 After that, Plug the USB Drive into the Tegra Device and boot from USB, UEFI should start after that.